RichardJECooke/richardjecooke.github.io/README.md

 # Todo
+- fix graphic score maker
 - fix image links in cv to ekaya and eccr
-- fix graphic score maker
 - add apps page
 - list of best software
 - use rsync instead of ftp (or ftps?)
-- update cv about front end and technologies
 - add search
 - envato
 - check out next theme / or make a theme with bootstrap